 How to make a spider diagram in 3 easy steps

-- Add more detailed sub-ideas around your subtopics until you have all your information present in the diagram.
+- Add more detailed ideas around your subtopics until you have all your information present in the diagram.
 You can add color and customize the diagram with images if you like.

 How to choose the right format

 A spider diagram is a great way to identify and organize your thoughts.
-It’s also an effective method for identifying gaps in your knowledge, or within a larger process.
+It’s also an effective method for identifying gaps in your knowledge or within a larger process.

 The beauty lies in its simplicity.
 Spider diagrams are incredibly easy to create, flexible enough to adapt for any project, and simple enough for anyone to use without prior training.
 And if you do have diagramming software, take advantage of the editing and sharing capabilities to make the process as convenient and collaborative as possible.
 Because when it comes to spider diagrams, the more ideas, the better.